 When will I hear back about my submission?

-We send updates on our progress in our monthly newsletter, so that is the best place to look if you’re wondering when you might hear back from us.
+We send updates on our progress in our newsletter, so that is the best place to look if you’re wondering when you might hear back from us.
 We do reply to everyone, and there are only two people reading all of the submissions, so thank you for being patient with us.

 Will I get feedback if my submission is unsuccessful?

 We will email everyone to let them know the verdict on their submission, but we can’t offer individual feedback.

 What happens if you do like my writing?